 Check out my article explaining the significance of the number 10 in soccer or have a look at another of my articles for a more in-depth understanding of the difference between a striker and a forward.

 Player Positions on the Soccer Field

 The next step in understanding the various soccer positions is making sure you know where each player is positioned on the soccer field.

-Each player may play in multiple spots on the field depending on their coach’s decisions, the formations the team uses, or whether they are playing a more defensive game or a more offensive game.
+Each player may play in multiple spots on the field depending on their coach’s decisions, the formations the team uses, or whether they are playing a more defensive or offensive game.

 If you are a sweeper, you will be positioned on the edge of the penalty box directly in front of each soccer goal.